L-u-k-e/Terrain-Generator/README.md

 		any parameters.

-		Technically however, because this value is just is an input offset to the noise function, which is the same each time and is entirely deterministic, you could also think of it as giving you a different chunk of the same landscape.
+		Technically however, because this value is just is an input offset to the noise function, which is entirely deterministic, you could also think of it as giving you a different chunk of the same landscape.

 		If you make the seed increment small enough, you'll acually see the terrain scroll across the screen as you change the seed.